grantcurell/anki-voice/anki-voice-ios/README.md

 The app communicates with the FastAPI server which:
 - Fetches current card data from the Anki add-on
-- Grades spoken answers using rule-based matching and GPT-5
+- Grades spoken answers using rule-based matching and LLM (Ollama)
 - Sends review results back to Anki via AnkiConnect

 ## Troubleshooting